lab-cosmo/chemiscope/paper/paper.md

 these representations can be used for unsupervised machine learning applications, such as clustering or classification of the different structures, and high-throughput screening of database for specific properties [@Maier2007;
 @De2017; @Hautier2019].
-Unfortunately, The dimensionality of these features (as well as most of other descriptors used in chemical and materials informatics) is very high, which makes the resulting classifications, clustering or mapping very hard to visualize.
-Additional dimensionality reduction algorithm [@Schlkopf1998; @Ceriotti2011; @McInnes2018] can reduce the number of relevant dimensions to a handful, creating 2D or 3D maps of the full database.
+Unfortunately, the dimensionality of these features (as well as most of other descriptors used in chemical and materials informatics) is very high, which makes the resulting classifications, clustering or mapping very hard to visualize.
+Additional dimensionality reduction algorithms [@Schlkopf1998; @Ceriotti2011; @McInnes2018] can reduce the number of relevant dimensions to a handful, creating 2D or 3D maps of the full database.